how to add inhibitor to central heating system

 Adding inhibitor to radiator pipe

-Pressurised Can
+Pressurised can

 You can also get pressurised cans of central heating inhibitor that can be squirted into the system via the filling loop or radiator.
+No need to drain the system with these but it is difficult and they can make a mess.

 Draining the System